Birunda3000/Birunda3000/README.md

 **Birunda3000/Birunda3000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 - 🔭 I’m currently working on two back-end projects and one data science project
 - 🌱 I’m currently learning: Graphql, Javascript, React and other things
-- 🤔 I’m looking for help with model data structures for phylogenetic systematics
+- 🤔 I’m looking for help with visual representations of phylogenetic relationships
 - 💬 Ask me about ...
 - 📫 How to reach me: https://www.linkedin.com/in/erick-s-1a643b135/
 # Birunda3000